Kelly Butler: Cleveland Browns

 Butler was claimed off of waivers by the Cleveland Browns on September 3, 2006.
 He began the season as the backup to starter Ryan Tucker.
 Butler appeared in seven games, including five starts at Right Tackle.
 He made his Browns debut, a start in place of an ill Tucker, against the New York Jets on October 29.
 He started his second game the next week against the San Diego Chargers.
 He then replaced Tucker (illness) as the starting Right Tackle between November 26 through December 17, he was however played on Injured Reserve on December 20 with an injured foot.
 However, on October 6, 2007, he was waived by the Browns, after Tucker returned from a league suspension.

-First stint with Yard Dawgz
+Oklahoma City Yard Dawgz

 In 2008, Butler joined af2, and on May 16, he was assigned to the Oklahoma City Yard Dawgz.
 As a rookie in af2, he played in just seven games, with one start.
 For the season, he recorded one reception for four yards, against the Iowa Barnstormers.
 His lone start of the season came against the Boise Burn.
 On August 2, he was placed on the Other league exempt list by the Yard Dawgz, after he was invited to training camp with the Arizona Cardinals.